jamulussoftware/jamuluswebsite/wiki/en/en-Client-Troubleshooting.md

 ### Getting a loud squeal if you connect to a server

 You're creating feedback since your microphone is recording the signal of your speaker.
 Disconnect from the server and select the correct input and output devices.
-See the installation page for your OS to get more information on how to do that.
+See the Jamulus installation page for your OS to get more information on how to do that.

 ### Not seeing the headphone or microphone you just connected to your PC?